Jacqui Thurlow-Lippisch

-Jacqui Thurlow-Lippisch is a current at-large governing board member of the South Florida Water Management District representing St. Lucie, Martin, Palm Beach, Broward, Miami-Dade and Monroe counties.
-She is the author of the blog Indian River Lagoon, a former member of Florida’s Constitution Revision Commission, a former mayor and commissioner of the Town of Sewall's Point, Florida, and a former Republican candidate for Martin County Commission.
+Jacqui Thurlow-Lippisch is a former at-large governing board member of the South Florida Water Management District representing St. Lucie, Martin, Palm Beach, Broward, Miami-Dade and Monroe counties.
+She is the author of the blog Indian River Lagoon, a former member of Florida's Constitution Revision Commission, a former mayor and commissioner of the Town of Sewall's Point, Florida, and a former Republican candidate for Martin County Commission.

 Public Service

 South Florida Water Management District Governing Board

 In February 2019, Florida Governor Ron DeSantis appointed Thurlow-Lippisch to serve on the South Florida Water Management District (SFWMD) Governing Board.
 SFWMD is one of five water management districts in the State of Florida and represents 16 counties in South Florida.

+Fla.
+Gov. Ron DeSantis reappointed Thurlow-Lippisch on June 6, 2022.
+The Florida Senate did not reappoint Thurlow-Lippisch.
+Florida Senate President Kathleen C. Passidomo, reportedly because of hurt feelings of Kathleen Passidomo, refused to meet with Thurlow-Lippisch.

 Florida's Constitution Revision Commission

 In February 2017, Florida Senate President Joe Negron appointed Thurlow-Lippisch to serve on the Florida Constitution Revision Commission (CRC).
-The CRC is a 37 member commission that is assembled pursuant to Article XI, Section 2 of the Florida Constitution and meets every 20 years.
+The CRC is a 37-member commission that is assembled pursuant to Article XI, Section 2 of the Florida Constitution and meets every 20 years.
 The CRC adopts its own procedure, examines the Constitution, and holds public hearings.
 If the CRC recommends revisions to the Florida Constitution, the revisions are placed on the ballot for voter approval.
 Id.